 200 supercomputer processors were used in the evaluation.
 The whole process took only 1 1/2 minutes.
-The model was also tried on 1000 processors, and then it took only 16 seconds.
+The population dynamics model was also tried on 1000 processors, and then it took only 16 seconds.
 In addition to Lomonosov, the evaluation was also carried out on supercomputers MVS-100K (Joint Supercomputer Center of Russian Academy of Sciences) and Chebishev (MSU).
 Regular computers are unable to calculate such models (top productivity of Lomonosov after its modernization is 510 TFLOPS).

-The Russian social and economic development model was developed with use of simulation software AnyLogic using Agent Based modeling technology.
+The Russian population dynamics model was developed with the use of AnyLogic simulation software.
 To create this model, CEMI specialists used about 100 million agents.
-The data used in the simulation was taken from the Federal Agency of State Statistics and from Russian monitoring of the economic situation and the health of the population.
+The data used in the population dynamics simulation was taken from the Federal Agency of State Statistics and from Russian monitoring of the economic situation and the health of the population.

 Getting the final results, the scientists say, wasn’t the only objective.
 They also wanted to get experience of model conversion, of transferring a model from a regular PC to a supercomputer, because there is a lack of such experience in Russia.
 One difficulty was the parallelization of the Agent Based population dynamics simulation model parts for the different computational nodes of the system.
 Another complication was the technical problems involving model transfer to supercomputer program code.
 These were the tasks of the MSU specialists.